Last Updated on 4 weeks by Sachin G

 sudo yum install epel-release

-Install the Remi Repository Configuration Package
+Install & Configure Remi Repository Configuration Package

 Download and install the Remi repository configuration package using the following commands: